garveychan/1up-bouldering/README.md

 ### Target Audience

-The target audience for this application is our client - **1UP Bouldering Gym**.
+The target audience for this application is our client, **1UP Bouldering Gym**, and its membership base.

 ### Tech Stack